 Clustering in Machine Learning

-Note:- Active learning is a different concept.
-It’s applicable for semi-supervised and reinforcement learning techniques that we will see in the future.
+Note:-Active learning is a different concept.
+It’s applicable for semi-supervised and reinforcement learning techniques.

 Examples of Clustering in Machine Learning